-There are many reasons to plan a flight to New Orleans, with Bourbon Street and the French Quarter at the top of many lists, but one attraction you might not have considered is The National WWII Museum.
+Bourbon Street and the French Quarter are two of many reasons to fly to New Orleans, but one attraction you might not have considered is the National World War II Museum.

 Opened in 2000 and originally focused only on the D-Day invasion, the museum is now a six-acre world-class facility that tells the history of “the war that changed the world.”